Untitled design 32

 • By assigning carriers to specific routes, postal authorities can optimize their resources, allocate manpower effectively, and maintain consistent service levels.

-C. Cost-Effective Route Planning and Resource Allocation:
+C. Cost-Effective Vehicle Route Planning and Resource Allocation:

 • Carrier routes contribute to cost-effective route planning and resource allocation for postal operations.
 With well-defined routes, postal authorities can optimize their vehicle fleets and staff assignments based on the specific needs of each carrier route.